 How to Choose Darts (7 Steps)

 My very first set of darts was a set by Harrows (Eric Bristow set) which were made of nickel silver and had a rounded barrel near the dart point making them quite front heavy.
-I still have the set now and for comparison, take a look at my first set of darts compared to my current set.

-That’s quite a difference in design!
 The reason for this is that I started to play competitive darts and the wide barrel and overall long length of the dart meant that I was restricting my scoring potential.

 I upgraded to a set of tungsten darts with a rougher grip (knurling on both the dart barrel and dart point), the darts were the same weight but significantly thinner due to the density of the material.

-Since then my scoring and finishing have improved noticeably.
 My throw was the exact same so the darts didn’t make me any better but they did suit my game more.

 The reason I’m writing this article is to share with any beginners the process for how to choose darts – especially your first set – and give the tips and knowledge that I didn’t have when choosing my own first set.